trailblazer/trailblazer/README.md

 ### Different Request Formats

-The controller helpers `#present`, `#respond` and friends automatically pass the request body into the operation via the `params` hash.
+The controller helpers `#present` and `#respond` automatically pass the request body into the operation via the `params` hash.
 It's up to the operation's builder to decide which class to instantiate.

 ```ruby
 class Create < Trailblazer::Operation